 \section{Acknowledgement}

 The authors would like to thank the anonymous referees for their careful reading and valuable suggestions.
 We are grateful to Professor Renming Song for his careful reading and helpful suggestions to improve the English writing.
-Finally, we are grateful to Professor Pei Xu who drew our attention to the problem of maximal correlations.
+Finally, we are grateful to Professor Elton P. Hsu who drew our attention to the problem of maximal correlations.